-Postponement of Great Volcanic Mountain Challenge and Family Trail Run
+Re-Programming of Great Volcanic Mountain Challenge and Family Trail Run to 1st November

-We intend to hold the run in September / October and all registered participants will be carried over directly to the new event.
-We apologise for any inconvenience.
-However, we have made this decision with public health as the utmost priority.
+We are now planning to hold the events on Sunday 1st November and all registered participants will be carried over directly to the new event.

 We hope you will continue to support and participate in this event and join us later in the year; however, should you want a refund, we do understand.
 In this case, can you please contact us via firstname.lastname@example.org and provide;